 Once we have decided to restore the ecological integrity of our suburban neighborhoods we need to decide what plants to add to our properties.
 Oaks are superior trees for suburban restoration projects because of their many ecological and aesthetic attributes.
 Tallamy will compare oak species to other popular shade trees in terms of their ability to support animal diversity, protect watersheds, sequester carbon dioxide, and restore lost plant communities.

-The expense of fighting alien plant invasions, and the unpopularity of restricting the sale of ornamental invasives, have motivated several public figures to question the wisdom of continuing to battle invasive plants.
-After all, they argue, if an alien plant helps a particular butterfly, bird, or bee, why not embrace it?
-Using data from several studies, Tallamy answers this and related questions, showing that we can determine the overall impact of alien plants on our ecosystems only by comparing what is gained from their use with what is lost when they replace native plant communities.
-Alien plants are not the ecological equivalents of the native plants they displace because they do not support the diverse and stable food webs that run our ecosystems.
+The expense of fighting introduced plant invasions and the unpopularity of restricting the sale of ornamental invasives have motivated several public figures to question the wisdom of continuing to battle invasive plants.
+After all, they argue, if an introduced plant helps a particular butterfly, bird, or bee, why not embrace it?
+Using data from several studies, Tallamy answers this and related questions, showing that we can determine the overall impact of introduced plants on our ecosystems only by comparing what is gained from their use with what is lost when they replace native plant communities.
+Introduced plants are not the ecological equivalents of the native plants they displace because they do not support the diverse and stable food webs that run our ecosystems.
 Exchanging plants that support all of our animal diversity for plants that support only a few species is ecologically indefensible.

 Successful butterfly gardens provide both nectar sources for adult butterflies and host plants for the larval stages of butterflies.
 It often comes as a surprise that many butterfly host plants are native woody plant species not typically used in butterfly gardens.
 But to have butterflies we must make butterflies.
 Properly designed butterfly gardens also support a variety of beautiful moth species, including several giant silk moths.
 Tallamy will discuss these principles as well as the fascinating Lepidoptera behavior you will enjoy if you provide the proper host plants in your garden.